NathanEne/MiniTanks/README.txt

 To launch WiiTanks, first navigate to the folder MiniTanks.
 From there navigate through the folders: desktop > src > com > minitanks > game > desktop.
 In desktop there is a .java files named DesktopLauncher.java.
 Run this file to launch the WiiTanks game as it contains the main method for the game.
+Sometimes when launching this main() it will take long to display anything, if that happens just rerun the game.